oracle/graal/docs/tools/vscode/graalvm/README.md

   * Achieve peak performance with no warmup time
   * Have improved security by reducing attack surfaces and thwarting reverse engineering

+Find more information in [Building Native Executables](#building-native-executables) below.

 ### Configuration with Tracing Agent

 When building a native executable, the representation of a whole program is created to figure out which classes and methods will be used at run time.